RicardoNogueiraReis/JANKENPON/README.md

 	>please debug, alan
 	Alright

-After the user has made their choice, the script now asks the user to input the computer's choice:
+2.After the user has made their choice, the script now asks the user to input the computer's choice:

 	Rock, paper or scissors?
 	>rock
+Output:

 	PC -- rock, paper or scissors?
 	>
-Besides this, during debug mode, the user can input how many cycles they want to, to show a counter on how many times the computer chose a particular choice:
+3.Besides this, during debug mode, the user can input how many cycles they want to, to show a counter on how many times the computer chose a particular choice:

 	Rock, paper or scissors?
 	>Cycles
+Output:

 	How many cycles?
 	>90
 	rock: 33 37%